YanjieChen9117/SyNG-BTS-demo/readme.md

 3. **Augmented dataset** = $x \\cup x_{oa} \\cup x_{aug}$.
 4. **Validation suite** applies metrics including clustering alignment and DE concordance to decide which settings generalize best.

-> In this demo, I provide notebooks that recreate the pipeline with toy matrices so the figures can be regenerated end‑to‑end.

 ---

 ## 3) Example Augmented Embeddings — TGCT (Figure 2)